FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      - MACIP input access-lists, single-thread single-core and m-thread m-core tests;

-     - Statistical analysis of repeatibility of results;
+#.
+Presentation and Analytics Layer

+     - New Presentation and Analytics Layer (PAL) for automated CSIT test results analysis and presentation, including statistical analysis of results repeatibility and test report auto-generation;

 Performance Improvements
 ------------------------